-The following chart shows the names of the principal subsidiaries of Empire, their respective jurisdictions of incorporation, and the percentages of voting and non-voting securities owned by Empire as of May 7, 2022.
+The following chart shows the names of the principal subsidiaries of Empire, their respective jurisdictions of incorporation, and the percentages of voting and non-voting securities owned by Empire as of May 6, 2023.

-- (1) Empire owns 19.7% of Sobeys Inc. directly and the balance (80.3%) indirectly through its subsidiaries Emplink Investments Limited (Nova Scotia) and Empsafe Investments Limited (Nova Scotia). - (2) Includes Sobeys Developments Limited Partnership (Nova Scotia limited partnership) directly as the general partner and indirectly through Sobeys Land Holdings Limited (Nova Scotia) as the sole limited partner. - (3) ECL Properties Limited indirectly holds a 40.7% equity accounted interest in Genstar Development Partnership (Alberta), a 48.6% equity accounted interest in Genstar Development Partnership #2 (Alberta), a 39.0% equity accounted interest in GDC Investments 4, L.P.
-(Georgia), a 39.0% equity accounted interest in GDC Investments 6, L.P.
-(Delaware), a 39.0% equity accounted interest in GDC Investments 7, L.P.
+- (1) Empire owns 19.7% of Sobeys Inc. directly and the balance (80.3%) indirectly through its subsidiaries Emplink Investments Limited (Nova Scotia) and Empsafe Investments Limited (Nova Scotia). - (2) Includes 100% interest in Sobeys Developments Limited Partnership (Nova Scotia limited partnership), directly as the general partner and indirectly through Sobeys Land Holdings Limited (Nova Scotia) as the sole limited partner. - (3) ECL Properties Limited indirectly holds a 40.7% equity accounted interest in Genstar Development Partnership (Alberta), a 48.6% equity accounted interest in Genstar Development Partnership #2 (Alberta), a 39.0% equity accounted interest in GDC Investments 4, L.P.
+(Georgia), a 39.0% equity accounted interest in GDC Investments 7, L.P.
 (Georgia), a 37.1% equity accounted interest in GDC Investments 8, L.P.
-(Delaware), and a 49.0% equity accounted interest in The Fraipont Partnership (Alberta), (collectively referred to as "Genstar"). - (4) Empire indirectly owns 909,090 Crombie Real Estate Investment Trust ("Crombie REIT") Units and 72,442,967 Class B Limited Partnership Units of Crombie Limited Partnership (Nova Scotia) which are exchangeable into and equivalent to units of Crombie REIT and represented a 41.5% indirect ownership interest in Crombie REIT as of May 7, 2022 (41.5% on a fully diluted basis).
+(Delaware), and a 49.0% equity accounted interest in The Fraipont Partnership (Alberta), (collectively referred to as "Genstar"). - (4) Indirect ownership through a wholly-owned subsidiary. - (5) Empire indirectly owns 909,090 Crombie Real Estate Investment Trust ("Crombie REIT") Units and 73,392,022 Class B Limited Partnership Units of Crombie Limited Partnership (Nova Scotia) which are exchangeable into and equivalent to units of Crombie REIT, which together represented a 41.5% indirect ownership interest in Crombie REIT as of May 6, 2023 (41.5% on a fully diluted basis).
 A Special Voting Unit of Crombie REIT is attached to each Class B Limited Partnership Unit.